 A balanced appreciation of the interplay of place and space in Berlin’s cityscape is key for students eager to learn about the city’s past and present.
 In turn, one requires a sound historical overview of Berlin’s spatial and social makeup in order to comprehend contemporary Berlin fully.

-In the seven sessions that follow, we continue our temporal-topographical inquiry, meeting with experts at other places/spaces in Berlin (including the Staatsbibliothek zu Berlin, the Jewish Museum, and the Berlin Wall Memorial).
+In the following sessions, we continue our temporal-topographical inquiry, discovering quite diverse sites in Berlin (such as the Alexanderplatz, the Topography of Terror, and the Berlin Wall Memorial).
 We will conduct on-site discussions of these unique places/spaces in historical, spatial, social, and even literary terms.
 Upon completing the course, students will have compiled a portfolio of short essays reflecting their critical reception of Berlin’s place/spaces.

 In this manner, our course not only teaches you how places/spaces fuse Berlin’s past and present and shape contemporary Berlin: it also enables you to create a uniquely personal connection to Berlin.